 Comment 6.A.
-Reasonable and Legitimate Uses of Database Information
+Discussing the Intended Reasonable and Legitimate Uses of Database Information Can Result in a More Useful Production Format

-While a requesting party should not be required to divulge its counsel's work product or its litigation strategy, it may be impossible for a responding party to take appropriate steps to provide database information in a reasonably useful format if it has no idea of how the requesting party intends to use it.
-A requesting party's failure to identify the intended use of database information, especially upon request, may limit the responding party's ability to accommodate the format request, particularly where the responding party's preferred format is less expensive and appears ex ante reasonable.
-To maximize the value of the database information it will receive, a requesting party should provide information sufficient to describe the tools or evidentiary use that it intends to make of this material.
-For example, a party's desire to review some database information along with witnesses' summaries of activities may make a database report the most useful way of receiving this information.
+While a requesting party is not required to divulge its counsel's work product or its litigation strategy, it may be impossible for a responding party to take appropriate steps to provide database information in a reasonably useful format if it has no idea of how the requesting party intends to use it.
+A requesting party's failure or refusal to identify the intended use of database information, especially upon request, may limit the responding party's ability to accommodate the format request, particularly where the responding party's preferred format is less expensive and appears ex ante reasonable.
+To maximize the value of the database information it will receive, a requesting party should provide detail sufficient to describe the tools or broad evidentiary use that it intends to make of this material.
+For example, a party's desire to review some database information in conjunction with witnesses' statements or testimony may make a database report the most useful way of receiving this information.
 Other times, a requesting party may wish to analyze or otherwise manipulate the database information to show relationships within the data.
-Disclosing the specific database or analytical engine that a requesting party intends to use-without revealing the precise type of analysis that will take place-enables the responding party to make reasonable efforts to accommodate the requestor's proportional, reasonable, and legitimate uses of the data and better understand the technical specifications required for the production.
+Disclosing the specific database or analytical engine that a requesting party intends to use - without revealing the precise type of analysis that will take place - enables the responding party to make reasonable efforts to accommodate the requestor's proportional, reasonable, and legitimate uses of the data, and thus better understand the technical specifications required for the production.
 To the extent that the parties cannot resolve questions of appropriate production format, this level of information also will facilitate a swift and appropriate decision by the court.

 Like relevance, any assessment of a requesting party's stated "reasonable and legitimate use" of database information should provide sufficient latitude so that requesting parties can conduct their litigation as they generally see fit.
-However, the mere fact that databases contain large amounts of information does not permit a party to submit broad discovery requests merely to satisfy idle curiosity or to use data beyond what is necessary to prosecute alleged claims and defenses.
+However, the mere fact that databases contain large amounts of information does not permit a party to submit broad